yui963/work/src/code-timechart/README.md

 It extracts the test method names along with their corresponding file names and timestamps, then stores this information in JSON format
 (.output/testInfoByDate).
 It saves create chart graph txt files into ./output/graph directory.

+###savePassRatio.ts (New)
+Read the test success rate (<session_id>passRatio.txt) over time of the exercise, find the difference from the ideal model, and save the average in studentResult.json.

+> ts-node ./savePassRatio.ts <student_number> <session_id>

+###editGraphHTML.ts (New)
+Overwrite the GoogleTimeChart in txt format with the test success rate over time for the exercise and its ideal model, the test abandonment time (name + max abandonment time, timeline data), and the ranking of each visualization item, and output as final html.

+> ts-node ./editGraphHTML <student_number> <session_id>

 ## Configuration